whirvis/clusteral/README.md

 This is the semester long project for a graduate class in [cluster analysis](https://en.wikipedia.org/wiki/Cluster_analysis) at my university.
-The code remains unchanged since it's final submission, except for changes to protect my privacy.
+The code remains mostly unchanged since its final submission.
+However, some changes have been made to protect my privacy and improve the code quality.

 ℹ️ **Note: This project uses zero dependencies by design.**